pistonapi/pistonapi-docs/docs/src/tutorials/waiting-list.md

 And you can also retrieve all pre-registered-users through the GET endpoint by not providing a specific ID.
 The address will be ***https://api.pistonapi.com/<YOUR_PROJECT_NAME>/<YOUR_MODEL_NAME>/***

 At this point, you already has the endpoints that you need for your application.
-The only issue is that all endpoints has the default permission, which is only allow calls with authentication from a root user of your project.
+The only issue is that all endpoints has the default permission, which is only allow calls with authentication of a user of your project with type `root`.

 ### 3 - Project Users

 Before setting the last thing that we need on our project, let`s do a quick overview of what is a Project User and how you can authenticate with those.

 With each new project, PistonAPI creates automattically a **User** model.
 This model contains all users of your project.
-After you create a new user (through the POST endpoint) you can login with then with the AUTH endpoint.
-The AUTH endpoint will generate a token, that can be used on other endpoints to make a authenticated call.
+After you create a new user (through the POST endpoint) you can obtain the authentication token with the AUTH endpoint, that can be used on other endpoints to make a authenticated calls.

-For all that to work, the user endpoint have some peculiarities.
-The POST endpoint of the User model is expecting a JSON with username, password and type.
+For all that to work, the user model have some peculiarities.
+The POST endpoint, for example, is expecting a JSON with username, password and type.

 ``` json
 {